 for molding into rectangular bars or other desired shapes.

 6) Fresh Vanilla Bean - In our opinion, all raw chocolate recipes should include vanilla and there is nothing quite like fresh vanilla bean.
-It is well worth the extra expense and trouble.
+It is well worth the extra expense.
 We use the inside of the vanilla bean by slicing it lengthwise and scrapping out the dark paste with the back of a knife edge.
 The vanilla pod skins can be later blended into shakes and smoothies.

 7) Natural Sweeteners and Superfoods - One of the best things about making your own homemade raw chocolate bars is that you get to use whatever sweeteners you like as oppose to the white cane sugar found in most commercial products.
 We like to balance higher glycemic sweeteners, like raw honey or coconut sugar, with stevia or lucuma powders.
 Adding superfoods such as chaga, bee pollen and superfruits like golden berries can really take your chocolate bars to entirely new levels nutritionally speaking.